-ABOUT HIM | | SAID ABOUT HIM | | ART, STORIES & VIDEOS-

 ABOUT HIM

-I do believe my interpretation is very well logic to the canon even though very different from the majority of the interpretations of other fans - though my Barty Jr.'s story does get a little Alternate Universe from the end of Goblet of Fire book, because I do not write him having the Dementor's Kiss but create something more for, and about him, for a short time to come until I have him dead later that year.
+I do believe my interpretation is very well logic to the canon even though very different from the majority of the interpretations of other fans - though my Barty Jr.'s story does get a little Alternate Universe from the end of Goblet of Fire book, because I do not write him having the Dementor's Kiss but let him live and create something more for, and about him.

 I recommend reading the following in the order from top to bottom to avoid confusion.